 From now own, When creating and saving references to your Dropbox, etc. folder, Pathagoras will automatically replace c:\users\myname\Dropbox' with [DBP] (or [ODP] or [GDP], as appropriate.
 When Pathagoras encounters a shortcut in an address on any prepared computer, it will expand (internally -- you won't typically see it) the shortcut characters into the extended parent path.
 In this way, a document is always called via your personal path.

 The shortcut names DBP, ODP and GDP are arbitrary.
 The feature itself will work for all cloud storage tools.
-So if you want to use [GDP] for NetDocs storage, go for it.
-But doing so may be confusing to end users.
+So if you want to use [GDP] for your NetDocs storage, go for it.
 Just make sure that you and your co-workers are using the same parent path shortcut designator to assure that the shortcuts are compatible and that each computer point to the same destination folder.

-As hopefully is obviouls, the process of pairing the 'personal parent' with the shorthand characters must be accomplish on each licensed computer that will be sharing documents through Dropbox, OneDrive, or GoogleDrive.
+As hopefully is obvious, the process of pairing the initial 'personal parent' with the shorthand characters must be accomplish on each licensed computer that will be sharing documents through Dropbox, OneDrive, GoogleDrive or Universal Path.